pedronovaes/big-data-analysis-RevoScaleR/README.md

 RevoScale R are particularly useful in three common situations:

-1) to analyze data sets that are too big to fit in memory and,
+a) to analyze data sets that are too big to fit in memory and,
-2) to perform computation distributed over several cores, processors, or nodes in a cluster, or
+b) to perform computation distributed over several cores, processors, or nodes in a cluster, or
-3) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to large data and/or a cluster of computers.
+c) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to large data and/or a cluster of computers.

 The following tasks are performed at this work:

 1) Convert text data to the .xdf data file format
+2) Summarize the .xdf data